 There are so many benefits of getting your workout in before your day starts.
 If you are a runner, go and run in the morning.
 The tranquillity that you will experience on your morning runs will be second to none.

 For gym lovers, imagine starting your day from a place of serenity.
-An almost empty gym is something that is a thing of beauty.
-You get the freedom of picking whichever machine you want because the gym is not as crazy packed as it would be at the end of the day.
+An almost empty gym is really a thing of beauty.
+You get the freedom of picking whichever machine you want because the gym is not as crazy-packed as it would be at the end of the day.